Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

-To determine the lepton asymmetry in the present epoch, one has to solve the Boltzmann equation (BEQ) for lepton number density which in turn depends on the instantaneous value of the RH neutrino number density.
-As mentioned before, here we have chosen the right handed neutrino masses to be nearly degenerate, and within a few TeV.
-Thus in such a mass window it is instructive to study resonant leptogenesis from the decay of the RHNs.
-This temperature regime at the same time also allows to look for the lepton flavor effects, as the individual lepton flavors becomes distinguishable.
-In such a scenario one has to take the flavor effects into account, while solving the coupled Boltzmann's equation also.
-Thus the required set of classical kinetic equations taken from the Ref.~\cite{Deppisch:2010fr} governing the evolution of RH neutrino number density and the lepton flavor density are given by,
+To determine the lepton asymmetry in the present epoch, one has to solve the BEQs for lepton number density which in turn depends on the instantaneous value of the RH neutrino number density.
+As mentioned before, here we have chosen the RHN masses to be nearly degenerate, and within a few TeV.
+Thus in such a mass window, it is instructive to study resonant leptogenesis from the decay of the RHNs.
+This temperature regime at the same time also allows looking for the lepton flavor effects, as the individual lepton flavors become distinguishable.
+In such a scenario one has to take the flavor effects into account while solving the coupled BEQs also.
+Thus the required set of classical kinetic equations taken from the Ref.~\cite{Pilaftsis:2005rv} governing the evolution of RH neutrino number density and the lepton flavor density are given by,

-where, $\mathcal{K}_1,~~ \mathcal{K}_2$ are the modified Bessel function of the second kind.
-Here, $i = 2,3$ implies the involvement of the heavier RHN states ({\it i.e.}, $N_2$ and $N_3$ here) in producing the discussed lepton asymmetry.
-One can define $\delta \eta_{N} = \frac{N_{N}}{N^{\rm eq}_N} -1$ as the parameter that estimates the deviation of the RHN abundance from the equilibrium abundance, $ K_i = \frac{\Gamma_{N_i}}{\zeta(3)H_N}$ as the washout parameter associated with the i'th RHN of the model.
-Here $\zeta(3)$ is the Apery's constant which is nearly equal to 1.202.
-The temperature dependence of the above BEQs is expressed by means of the dimensionless parameter $z = M_N /T$.
-Here $N^{\rm eq}$ denotes the equilibrium number density of the heavy RHN under discussion.
-It is to note here that, this equilibrium abundance is normalized to the photon number density (which is parametrized as $\frac{2M_N^3}{\pi^2} \frac{\zeta(3)}{z^3}$) and one can write ,
+In the above equations, the several $\Gamma$ functions indicate the reaction densities that correspond to the various washout processes.
+A detailed description of this can be found in Appendix \ref{sec:Appendix B}.
+Here, $i = 1,2$ implies the involvement of the heavier RHN states ({\it i.e.}, $N_1$ and $N_2$ here) in producing the discussed lepton asymmetry and $\ell,\, k$ represent the lepton flavors\footnote{from here onwards we identify the Dirac Yukawa coupling $Y_{\nu_{i}}^\ell$ simply as $y_{i \ell}$.}.
+In order to have an idea of the deviation of RHN abundance from the equilibrium abundance one can define $\delta \eta_{N} = \frac{N_{N}}{N^{\rm eq}_N} -1$ and substitute in the Eqs. \eqref{beq1} and \eqref{beq2}.
+This results in the evolution of the deviation from the equilibrium abundance of the RHNs with respect to the temperature function $z ( = M_N /T)$.
+In the above $B_{i}^\ell = \frac{|Y_{\nu_{i}}^\ell|^2}{(Y_{\nu}Y_{\nu}^{\dagger})_{ii}}$.
+Here $N_N^{\rm eq}$ denotes the equilibrium number density of the RHNs under discussion.
+It is to note here that, this equilibrium abundance is normalized to the photon number density and one can write,